developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **EAN Zero Extend -** Enable this parameter to add five leading zeros to decoded EAN-8 symbols to make them compatible in format to EAN-13 symbols.
 Disable this to transmit EAN-8 symbols as is.

-* **Bookland Format -** if Bookland option is enabled, select on of the formats for Bookland data
+* **Bookland Format -** if Bookland option is enabled, select one of the formats for Bookland data
 	* Format ISBN-10
 	* Format ISBN-13